stevenk17/ELT-Project-Space-Launches-and-Weather/README.md

 **Additional Notes:**
-Please note that this ETL was created with orginal thought.
+Please note that this ETL was created with original thought.